Frequently Asked Questions

 Is it possible to obtain a list of students accepted for the upcoming term?

-In early July a list of students and contact info will be emailed in order to make travel arrangements and connect with other students before school begins.
+In early July, a list of students and contact info will be emailed so that students can make travel arrangements and connect with other students before school begins.

 What school supplies are needed?

-Students will need supplies for taking notes during classes, therefore we recommend having a binder and lined paper, highlighter, and pens.
-Books and a Bible (NASB) are included in tuition and will be given to the students on registration day.
+Students will need supplies for taking notes in class.
+We recommend bringing a binder, lined paper, a highlighter, and pens.
+Some of these items are available for purchase in our bookstore.
+Textbooks and a Bible (NASB 1995) are included in the tuition and will be provided to students on registration day.

 How do students spend their free time?

-On campus activities include canoeing, swimming, horseback riding, basketball (indoor & outdoor), sand volleyball, tennis, weight room, biking/hiking/running trails.
-Our climbing tower and ropes course is also available several times throughout the year.
+On-campus activities include canoeing, swimming, horseback riding, fishing, basketball (indoor and outdoor), sand volleyball, indoor volleyball, pickleball (indoor & outdoor), tennis, and access to a weight room.
+There are also trails for biking, hiking, and running.
+Our climbing tower and ropes course are available several times throughout the year.

 Do students get to ride the horses?

 Students are able to ride when accompanied by our barn manager.
-Free trail rides and vaulting are offered once or twice a month or so.
+Free trail rides and vaulting are offered a few times a month.

 Are there work/study positions available?

-International students are not able to work off campus under the F1 student regulations.
+Please note: international students on an F-1 visa are not allowed to work off campus under current regulations.

 What denomination are you affiliated with?

-His Hill is not affiliated with a denomination.
-We hold to conservative evangelical doctrine.
-Some of the more common churches that students come from are non-denominational Bible churches, Evangelical Free churches, Alliance, and Mennonite Brethren churches.
+His Hill doesn’t affiliate with any denomination.
+We follow a conservative evangelical doctrine.
+Many of our students come from non-denominational Bible churches, Evangelical Free churches, Alliance churches, and Mennonite Brethren churches.

 What is your refund policy?